pejrich/colorex/README.md

 ### Color Palettes

 Colorex has thousands of color palettes you can choose from, or if you prefer to make your own, Colorex has the tools to help.

+## Acknowledgements

+This was originally a fork of the elixir [css_colors](https://github.com/alvinlindstam/css_colors) library.
+Though it has diverged quite a bit, I thank them for laying out the foundations.

+## License

+MIT